ajrosen/Bitwarden-Accelerator/README.md

 ### Login method

-Choose whether to prompted for your *Password* or to use an *API Key* to login.  *SSO* is not yet supported.
+Choose whether to be prompted for your *Password* or use an *API Key* to login.  *SSO* is not yet supported.

 ### Client ID and Client Secret